ConnorChristie/The-Forum-Framework/README.txt

 TFFW is not limited towards just forums.
 You can easily modify it to create other CMS programs, such as a blog or something more ambitious

 TFFW is licenced under the GNU General Public License, version 3 (GPLv3).
 For more information, see licence.txt

+USING TFFW AS IT IS NOW IS EXTREMELY UNRECOMMENDED.
+THE CODE IS MOST LIKELY TO CHANGE DRAMATICALLY AS I DEVELOP IT